Maarc/ansible_middleware_soe/README.md

 * to save the license file as "./vagrant/tower/license"

 ## Setup

 You have two options to provision your environment:

-	a.
-Without using Ansible Tower
+a) Without using Ansible Tower

 	$ ./init.sh

-	b.
-Using Ansible Tower
+b) Using Ansible Tower

 	$ ./init.sh tower

 In both cases, it will take a while to create all virtual machines and provision them.